AdobeDocs/analytics.en/help/import/data-sources/faq.md

 +++

 +++How many columns can I add to a data source file?
-You can include as many columns to a data source file as you'd like, provided that they are all valid columns.
+You can include as many columns to a data source file as you'd like, if they are all valid columns.
 See [File format](file-format.md) for a list of valid variable/column names.
 +++

 +++Can I use data sources without using the Adobe-provided FTP location?